Native American Nations in the North Central States

 Canadian First Nations (also known as First Peoples and Native North Americans) also migrated eastward from the Pacific Northwest, then southward from Canada into the same US States.
 Some of the people migrated back and forth across what is now the Canadian-American border, when resources ran low and conflicts between tribal nations occurred.

-Many of the indigenous nations or tribes in the remaining four North Central States - Montana, North and South Dakota, and Kansas - are related to one another and to the Canadian groups.
-An example is the Chippewa Nation and the Ojibwe Nation, actually the same people.
+Many of the indigenous nations or tribes in the remaining four North Central States of North and South Dakota, Nebraska, and Kansas are related to one another and to the Canadian groups.
+An example is the Chippewa Nation and the Ojibwe Nation, who are actually the same people.

 Massachusetts followed suit in 1786 with a reservation.